arackaf/mongo-graphql-starter/README.md

 `field_in: [<value1>, <value2>]` - will match results which match any of those exact values.

-Note, for Date fields, the strings you send over will be converted to Date objects before being passed to Mongo.
+For Date fields, the strings you send over will be converted to Date objects before being passed to Mongo.
 Similarly, for MongoIds, the Mongo
 `ObjectId` method will be applied before running the filter.
 For the array types, the value will be an entire array, which will be matched by Mongo item by item.